hirosystems/stacks.js/.github/MIGRATION.md

 Support for encrypting/decrypting mnemonics with `triplesec` was removed.
 This impacts the methods: `decrypt`, `decryptMnemonic`, and `decryptLegacy`.
 Make sure to update your code to if mnemonics are stored somewhere encrypted using the legacy method.

+### Advanced: WireType

+Renamed internals to avoid confusion between "message" and wire-format for serialization.
+This is only used for advanced serialization use-cases internally and should not be needed for most users.

+- `StacksMessage` → `StacksWire`
+- `StacksMessageType` → `StacksWireType`
+- `serializeStacksMessage` → `serializeStacksWireBytes`
+- `deserializeStacksMessage` → `deserializeStacksWireBytes`

 ## Stacks.js (&lt;=4.x.x) → (5.x.x)